|Admission deadlines:||Fall Priority Deadline - February 1; Fall Final Deadline - April 1|

 PSPB 6281.
 Ethics in Publishing.
 1 Credit.

-Ethical issues in contemporary publishing; analysis and proposed resolution of ethical problems.
+Ethical issues in publishing, including censorship, intellectual property rights, plagiarism, open access, business practices, and environmentally-responsible publishing.
+Issues of diversity, inclusion, and accessibility.
 Restricted to second-year students in the MPS in publishing program.